ericmjalbert/ericmjalbert.github.io/content/post/2020-06-11_resume_generator.md

 A cosine score of 1 is the the most similar you can be, a cosine score of -1 is as opposite you can be.
 The final aspect is to take the summation of each cosine score to get a single value for each resume highlight.

-Lets go back to our example; pulling in the resume highlights and job descriptions we get the real values of:
+Lets go back to our example, pulling in the resume highlights and job descriptions we get the real values of:

 ```shell
 RESUME_HIGHLIGHT: "I used my experience at planning projects and communicating